fillumina/xmi-to-jdl/README.md

  . *1.0* first version could define relationship types by comments only

-The multiplicity can be derived from the relationships defined in the class diagram itself or by using commands enclosed in curly brackets {} in the relationship comment.
+The multiplicity are derived from the relationships defined in the class diagram itself or by using commands enclosed in curly brackets {} in the relationship comment.
+The two methods can be mixed.

 If no relationship multiplicity is specified `ManyToOne` is used by default and the owner is the entity containing the actual field (the FK on the DB).